Specialty|Minimally Invasive

 0.3cm Hidden Scar, Sensitivity Well-Preserved

 Minimally invasive areola odor surgery is a high-difficulty specialty treatment that precisely removes odor-causing apocrine glands through a 0.3cm micro-incision at the areola edge.
-With 15 years of experience, Dr. Liu applies precise minimally invasive techniques to this challenging area, achieving a >90% removal rate while preserving nipple sensitivity, improving embarrassing intimate odor.
+With 15 years of experience, Dr. Liu applies precise minimally invasive techniques to this challenging area, achieving a high clearance rate while preserving nipple sensitivity, improving embarrassing intimate odor.

 Medically Reviewed by Dr. Ta-Ju Liu (Dermatology Specialist) | Last Reviewed: 2026-03-15